5 Things You're Doing That Are GIVING You Acne

 3. Petroleum-Based Skincare

-Petroleum goes by many names: Paraffinium, Propylene glycol, mineral oil… But hidden petroleum in your skincare will block your pores.
-So many of my clients quickly clear up after eliminating this synthetic ingredient from their regimen – what an easy fix!
-If you don’t have a professional sorting this out with you, I suggest looking up your skincare ingredients online to make sure that you are aren’t using petroleum under another name in your skincare.
+Because of its many names, if you don't have a professional sorting this out with you, I suggest looking up your skincare ingredients online to make sure that you are aren't using petroleum under another name in your skincare.

 4. Picking Your Face